1005 N. Marion St.

 Obtaining an experienced and aggressive DUI attorney early in the process is one of the most important decisions you will make in fighting your case to avoid driving under the influence or drunk driving (DUI) conviction.

-We represent clients in cases involving a breath test, urine test, or blood test.
+We represent clients in cases involving breath, urine, or blood tests.
 We also represent clients accused of refusing to submit to a chemical test.

 Contact us to learn more about the best ways to fight your charges.